Wills and Estate Lawyers Brisbane

-Your Will is a legally binding agreement that dictates your wishes with regards to the distribution of your wealth and assets as well as determining the care of your children amongst other detailed items in the event of your death.
+Your will is a legally binding agreement that dictates your wishes regarding the distribution of your wealth and assets and determining the care of your children, amongst other detailed items, in the event of your death.

-Without a correctly prepared Will, there can be confusion and conflict amongst family members which can lead to family disharmony and potential legal issues.
+Without a correctly prepared will, there can be confusion and conflict amongst family members, leading to family disharmony and potential legal issues.

-A Will can be prepared directly by yourself by way of a Will kit; however, Will kits have led to many family breakups and courtroom battles due to them not being prepared correctly.
-Therefore we always strongly advise you to speak to Access Solicitors about helping you with professional Will preparation and drafting that will stand the test of time for a very affordable price.
+A will can be prepared by yourself by way of a will kit; however, will kits have led to many family breakups and courtroom battles due to them not being prepared correctly.

 Left out of a Will?

 If you are in a situation where you have found yourself left out of a Will by a spouse, partner, parent, or another family member, or you feel what is due is inaccurate, we can help once again if the estate is based in Qld.

 But you must act quickly to obtain professional legal advice to ascertain your position, as there is a window of time you can do so.

 Depending on the circumstances, you could seek a more significant share of the estate or certain assets through a family provision claim.